Welcome to my website!

 - The Case Against Education by Bryan Caplan (We waste a third of our lives social signaling.)

-- Debt: The First 5,000 Years by David Graeber (Modern finance is rooted in medieval Europe.)
+- Debt: The First 5,000 Years by David Graeber (Loan interest makes the world go around.)

 - Open Borders by Bryan Caplan (Immigration restrictions make no economic sense.)